suryap-002924467/INFO6150_Final_Project/StreamingDome/README.md

 - Checkout process (shipping, payment method, etc)
 - PayPal / credit card integration
 - Database seeder (products & users)

-## Note on Issues
-Please do not post issues here that are related to your own code when taking the course.
-Add those in the Udemy Q/A. If you clone THIS repo and there are issues, then you can submit

-## Usage

-### ES Modules in Node

-We use ECMAScript Modules in the backend in this project.
-Be sure to have at least Node v14.6+ or you will need to add the "--experimental-modules" flag.

-Also, when importing a file (not a package), be sure to add .js at the end or you will get a "module not found" error

-You can also install and setup Babel if you would like

 ### Env Variables